vyannick/ExposeMyApp-TelegramBot/README.md

 ## Bot commands
 - /expose <service_name> Exposes the given service/application
 - /stop Stops the active ngrok tunnel
 -
 # Configuration

 The python application expects the following parameters to be set:
-- API_KEY the API key ogf your telegram bot
+- API_KEY the API key of your telegram bot
 - SERVICES_FILE the location of your services file
 - NGROK_BINARY The location of the ngrok binary